-Plastic Injection Mold Design
+Designing a Plastic Injection Mold for Your Business

 One of the critical elements that must be considered when designing parts for injection molding is the manufacturing process.
 The injection molding process uses solid thermoplastic resin pellets, which are melted and injected into a mold and then cooled to create a new shape or form.

-There are several factors of both the injection and cooling stages that affect the quality and repeatability of the manufacturing process.
+There are several factors in both the injection and cooling stages that affect the quality and repeatability of the manufacturing process.
 It’s not always possible to follow every recommendation, but some fundamental design guidelines will ensure the success of your injection-molded product.

-Over the years, 3D CAD systems, such as CimatronE, have become more integrated into design and manufacturing processes.
-Plastic injection molding is no exception.
-Industrial designers use 3D CAD to make ergonomic and aesthetic contours that would be next to impossible to communicate in 2D drawings.
-Modern toolmakers must use 3D models to make mold cavities.
+Over the years, 3D CAD systems, such as CimatronE, have become more integrated into design and manufacturing processes, and plastic injection molding is no exception.
+Industrial designers use 3D CAD to make ergonomic and aesthetic contours that would be next to impossible to communicate in 2D drawings — modern toolmakers must use 3D models to make mold cavities.